tabernacle8/Taber_code/README.md

 >moveto

--Move to a line
+- Move to a line
--Example:
+- Example:
   - >moveto 10

 >end

- -end the program early
+ - End the program early

 >var